Hooks

 Trend evaluation content, curated recommendations

-"The [INGREDIENT] swap that makes this dish restaurant-quality"
+"The butter swap that makes this pasta taste restaurant-style"

 Example

-"The butter swap that makes this pasta taste restaurant-quality every time"
+"The butter swap that makes this pasta taste restaurant-style"

-Cooking tip content, high save rates for home cooks
+Cooking tip content, save-friendly utility for home cooks

 Example